ibmendoza/go-examples/basics/context.md

 I suggest reading my original post for more background, but one of the main uses of context.Context is to pass around request-scoped data.
 Things like request IDs, authenticated user information, and other data useful for handlers and middleware to examine in the scope of a single HTTP request.

 In that post I examined three different approaches for incorporating context into requests.
 Since contexts are now attached to http.Request values, this is no longer necessary.
-As long as you’re willing to require at least Go 1.7, it’s now possible to use the standard http.Handler interface and common middleware patterns with context.Context!
+As long as you’re willing to require at least Go 1.7, it’s now possible to use the standard http.Handler interface and common middleware patterns with ```context.Context```!

 The new approach